SHOWS AND TICKETS

 Has your pet changed your life?
 Have you ever wondered what she's thinking when she stares up at you and tilts her head?
 Could she have the secret to understanding the world at large and your place in it?
 Or is she just more interested in how your shoe tastes?
 The world of a middle-aged New York couple is turned topsy-turvy when the husband brings home an exceptionally engaging canine running loose in Central Park in the hilarious and heartwarming comedy, Sylvia.

-From Tony® Award-winning director Daniel Sullivan (Proof, Glengarry Glen Ross) and two-time Pulitzer Prize nominee A. R. Gurney (The Dining Room, Love Letters), Sylvia stars a brilliant cast of acclaimed comedians: Tony winner Julie White, Robert Sella, and Tony nominee Annaleigh Ashford as Broadway's friskiest new heroine.
-This wonderful look into the complexities of love and commitment asks what it truly means to be devoted to your partner... and how do you choose between the love of your life and man's best friend?
+From Tony® Award-winning director Daniel Sullivan (Proof, Glengarry Glen Ross) and two-time Pulitzer Prize nominee A. R. Gurney (The Dining Room, Love Letters), Sylvia stars a brilliant cast of acclaimed comedians: two-time Tony winner Matthew Broderick (The Producers), Tony winner Julie White, Robert Sella, and fresh from her Tony-winning performance in You Can't Take It With You, Annaleigh Ashford as Broadway's friskiest new heroine.
+This wonderful look into the complexities of love and commitment asks what it truly means to be devoted to your partner…and how do you choose between the love of your life and man's best friend?

 A quiet young woman with a restless spirit, Thérèse (Academy Award®, Golden Globe® and Olivier nominee Keira Knightley) submits to a loveless life at the side of her weak and selfish husband… until she meets his childhood friend Laurent.
 Consumed by their desire for each other, Thérèse and Laurent dream of the day they can finally be together.
 When their overwhelming passion spins violently out of control, they realize that love can be a dangerous game, and sometimes there is no winner.